-We know women who come to us for help, have experienced trauma.
+We know many of the women who come to us for help have experienced trauma.
 Whether from a difficult or unsafe environment, or from the trauma of homelessness itself, the journey through our doors is not easy.
 Our goal is to meet each woman with a loving environment, so they know they are in a safe place.
 We aim to equip women with the tools and mindsets needed to build a brighter future for themselves and their families.

-Our Women’s Shelter consists of both emergency shelter in Providence Shelter, as well as Residential Shelter for those enrolling in our longer-term residential programs.
+Our Women’s Shelter consists of both emergency shelter in Providence Shelter, as well as Residential Programs for those enrolling in our longer-term residential programs.
 In both, guests have access to Case Managers and Life Coaches who help them access resources and design plans to move forward.
-Guests in our residential programs, however, have a higher level of engagement with on-campus classes, creating individualized action plans, and enrolling in full-time life-recovery courses.
+Guests in our residential programs, however, have a higher level of engagement with on-campus classes, creating individualized action plans and enrolling in full-time courses.

-On average we have 50 children on campus at any given moment.
-Moms with kids always stay in residential family style dorms, regardless of whether they are here for emergency shelter, or residential programs.
-Our team of Life Coaches work to support and uphold parenting first and foremost, equipping moms to feel fully present – emotionally and mentally – for their children.
+We have many children on campus on a regular basis.
+Moms with kids always stay in family-style dorms, regardless of whether they are here for emergency shelter or residential programs.
+Our team of Life Coaches work to support and uphold parenting first and foremost, equipping moms to feel fully present–emotionally and mentally–for their children.

-Our Children’s Ministry provides a safe, fun space for children in families in our Residential Program.
-Kids will find help with homework, lessons focused on understanding the character of God, plus crafts and playtime.
+Our Children’s Ministry provides a safe, fun space for children in families.
+Kids will find lessons focused on understanding the character of God, plus crafts and playtime.

 It’s a place for a kid to be a kid during what might be a challenging season of life.